Presbyterian Hunger Program provides critical funding

 “Farmers were told to buy corporate-produced seeds because they were told the seeds would be better,” Nodem said.
 “Farmers bought them not realizing they would have to buy more pesticides.
 One pesticide led to another and as a result, a lot of farmers got trapped in a cycle of debt and couldn’t dig out.”

-PHP provided Udaipur’s Big Medicine Charitable Trust (BMCT) with a grant for 2016, which enabled more than 150 farming households in the Gati village community to become collectively certified as organic and established Rajasthan’s first women-farmer-run production company and heritage seed saving center.
+PHP provided Udaipur’s Big Medicine Charitable Trust (BMCT) and its fiscal sponsor partner, Jagran Jan Vikas Samiti, with a grant for 2016, which collectively certified more than 150 farming households as organic in the Gati village community and established Rajasthan’s first women-farmer-run production company and heritage seed saving center.

 “Many individual Rajasthani farmers have been certified as organic through various pricey third-party certifications.
 Some are subsidized by organizations who buy all of their produce to serve the high-end organic market,” said W. David Kubiak, development director for Big Medicine Charitable Trust.
 “Individual certification, however, is extremely problematic here when neighbors’ fields and waterways are drenched with herbicides and pesticides.
 Gati’s collective certification model ensures the reality of an ‘organic’ crop as well as inspiring stronger village solidarity and cooperative community bonds.”